-Our mission is to empower Denver's communities to live better, longer by ensuring that food service establishments, child care facilities, residential health, noise, lead, emergency vehicles, body art establishments, boarding homes, and pools are in compliance with the respective laws while providing public education to consumers and technical assistance to businesses.
-As part of the Department of Public Health & Environment, we are committed to resolving situations posing the greatest risk to the public health.
-We seek to render a high level of customer responsiveness and engage in industry partnerships and training efforts through regular inspections and assessments.
+Public Health Investigations (PHI) empowers Denver’s communities to live better, longer by ensuring that food service establishments, child care facilities, residential health, noise, lead, body art establishments, marijuana businesses, pools, and syringe access programs are complying with applicable laws while providing public education to consumers and technical assistance to businesses.
+PHI is committed to resolving situations posing the greatest risk to public health and prioritizes customer responsiveness, industry partnerships and training efforts through regular inspections and assessments.

 The Denver Department of Public Health & Environment (DDPHE) mission is to empower Denver’s communities to live better, longer.
 The Public Health Investigations Division, a division of DDPHE, meets this mission by educating people who work in regulated industries and settings, investigating public health hazards, and enforcing public health laws.
 It is our goal to serve all citizens and customers with respect, transparency and professionalism in a timely manner.
 Your feedback is critical in helping us achieve our goals.
 Please take a moment to complete the PHI Customer Service Survey below.